 Once you have received a valid written certification from a registered provider, you can visit a licensed dispensary in Maryland to purchase your marijuana.
 When you visit one of these dispensaries, you must present your MMCC ID Card.
 The seller will verify your certification before allowing you to complete the purchase.

 If you get certified but fail to purchase marijuana from a licensed dispensary within 120 days, the certification will expire.
 If this happens, you will need to obtain a brand new one.
 You can purchase a 30-day supply of medical cannabis at one time.
 As the program has expanded, more dispensaries have opened.
-Click here to find a list of licensed dispensaries as of June 2020.
-There are over 100 at the time of writing.
+Click here to find a list of licensed dispensaries – there are over 100 at the time of writing.

 What Conditions Qualify for a Medical Marijuana Card in Maryland?